Zilliqa/ZRC/zrcs/zrc-6.md

 2. ZRC-6 implements standardized token URI with the concatenation of base token URI and token ID.
 A token URI is an HTTP or IPFS URL.
 This URL must return a JSON blob of data with the metadata for the NFT when queried.

-3. ZRC-6 implements standardized token transfer with a single transition which can be called by a token owner, a spender, or an operator.

-4. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
+3. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
 ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.

+4. ZRC-6 features a single transition for token transfer with destination validation.
+The transition can be called by a token owner, a spender, or an operator.
+ZRC-6 prevents transferring tokens to the zero address or the address of a ZRC-6 contract.

 5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.